sngo103/ai-MTA-Trip-Planner/README.md

     - Transfers between A trains were treated as negligible
     - Printing only shows a single version
     - Must be split back into its 3 types for optimal use.
-- At "Aqeuduct Race Track", there exist the only instance of a "split stop"
+- At "Aqueduct," there exists the only instance of a "split stop"
-    - North and South directions are independent stops on single line, our structure cannot handle that.
+    - North and South directions are independent stops on single line: our structure cannot handle that.
-    - Currently handled by combining into a single stop.
+    - Currently handled by combining "Aqueduct - North Conduit Av' and "Aqueduct Racetrack" into a single stop, "Aqueduct."
 - The heuristic balance between choosing an express train or local train is very sensisitve
     - Some routes will favor express routes as desired
     - Some will switch to an express train at a seemingly odd point